 Cacio e pepe, (literally cheese and pepper,) the most traditional Roman pasta dish, at Osteria Cacio e Pepe in Trastevere.
 Have the tart white wine with the cheesy pasta.
 Trust me on this.

 Many of the list of things to see and do in Rome are UNESCO World Heritage sites in Italy.
 Click the link to see a full list of Italian World Heritage sites with links to the ones we've visited.

 Where to stay in Rome

-We like to stay in one of three areas in Rome: the Historic District around the Pantheon and Piazza Navona, the area north of the Vatican, which has several nice family owned small hotels, and, our favorite, Trastevere.
-They all have their advantages, mostly centering around what you’re planning on visiting.
-I should also add, that the area around the main train station, Termini, has cheaper accommodations than the others I’ve mentioned, but the neighborhood is a little more business and a bit noisier than the other’s I’ve mentioned.
-Of course, all Rome is noisy, but what big city isn’t?
-Here is link to hotels in Rome.
-If you use it to book your hotel, Travel Past 50 will receive a small commission at no extra cost to you.
+We like to stay in one of three areas in Rome: the Historic District around the Pantheon and Piazza Navona, the area north of the Vatican, which has several nice family-owned small hotels, and, our favorite, Trastevere.
+They all have their advantages, mostly centering around what you're planning on visiting.
+I should also add, that the area around the main train station, Termini, has cheaper accommodations than the others I've mentioned, but the neighborhood is a little more business and a bit noisier than the other's I've mentioned.
+Of course, all Rome is noisy, but what big city isn't?

 Tours in Rome

 If you're not a lifelong student of Roman art, culture, and history, like we are, (or even if you are) you'd do well to take a guided tour of some of the things that interest you.